Heroin Statistics

 • 0.2% of 8th graders, 10th graders, and 12th graders combined reported using heroin in the last 12 months.

-Grade School Heroin Usage on NCDAS
+Heroin Statistics - Grade School Heroin Usage

 Heroin Use Disorder Statistics